GRosay/PHP-HaloAPI/README.md

 * Complete documentation.

 ## Licence
 This project is under WTFPL licence.
-See licence.md file.
+See licence file.